longears/python-tent-client/README.md

 For a quick start, run `tentapp.py` and it will launch your browser, ask you to approve it, and then post a hello world message.
 The oauth process is awkward when run from a command line, so read the prompt when it asks you to copy and paste things from your browser.

+There are some examples at the end of `tentapp.py`.
+Here's a quick overview:

 ```
     import tentapp
     import myauthtokens

     app = tentapp.TentApp('http://%s.tent.is'%myauthtokens.username)
     app.oauth_register()    # Send the user to a browser asking them to approve the app
                             # We should, but currently do not, save the resulting auth keys
                             # for future sessions, so each time this runs it will register as
                             # a new app.

+    # Get your profile info as a JSON-style Python dictionary
     print app.getProfile()

+    # Post a new post.
+For now you need to supply the JSON dictionary yourself.
     app.putPost(yourPostJsonHere)
 ```

-There are more examples at the end of `tentapp.py`.
+You'll need to work directly with the JSON types described here: http://tent.io/docs/app-server